Data-Driven Design Rules for TADF Emitters from a High-Throughput Screening of 747 Molecules: METHODOLOGICAL FRAMEWORK FOR LARGE-SCALE ANALYSIS

-The dataset comprises a diverse set of \num{747} TADF molecules curated from the literature \cite{Huang_2024}.
-To facilitate systematic analysis, molecules were classified into distinct architectural families (e.g., D-A, D-A-D, Multi-Resonance) using automated SMARTS pattern matching, followed by manual verification.
+The data set comprises a diverse set of \num{747} TADF molecules curated from the literature \cite{Huang_2024}.
+To facilitate systematic analysis, molecules were classified into distinct architectural families (e.g., D-A, D-A-D, Multiresonance) using automated SMARTS pattern matching, followed by manual verification.

-Initial 3D structures were generated from SMILES strings, and a rigorous conformational search was performed for each molecule using the CREST program coupled with the GFN2-xTB semi-empirical Hamiltonian \cite{pracht2020automated, Bannwarth2019}.
+Initial 3D structures were generated from SMILES strings, and a rigorous conformational search was performed for each molecule using the CREST program coupled with the GFN2-xTB semiempirical Hamiltonian \cite{pracht2020automated, Bannwarth2019}.
 The lowest-energy conformer was then fully optimized at the GFN2-xTB level to obtain the final ground-state ($S_0$) geometry.
-This tight-binding method is specifically parameterized for accurate molecular structures and noncovalent interactions, making it well-suited for the complex and often flexible systems studied here \cite{bannwarth2021extended}.
+This tight-binding method is parametrized for molecular structures and noncovalent interactions, which is appropriate for the flexible systems in our data set \cite{bannwarth2021extended}.

-\subsection{Methodological approximations and justifications}
+\subsection{Methodological Approximations and Justifications}

-\subsubsection{Hybrid protocol and the vertical approximation compromise}
+\subsubsection{Hybrid Protocol and the Vertical Approximation Compromise}